 denunciation of this Agreement not sanctioned by the general rules of international law, or

-violation by the other Party of any of the essential elements of this Agreement, referred to in Article 2 of Title I (General Principles) of this Agreement.
+violation by the other Party of any of the essential elements of this Agreement, referred to in Article 2 of Title I (General Principles) of this Agreement.]

 Article 425

+[GE proposal:

 Amendments and Additions

 Amendments and additions maybe introduced to the Agreement upon mutual consent of the Parties, which shall be formed as a separate document and enter into force in accordance with the Paragraph 2(b) of the Article 431 of this Agreement.
-The documents formed thereby, shall constitute an integral part of this Agreement.
+The documents formed thereby, shall constitute an integral part of this Agreement.]

+[UK proposal:

+Amendments

+Without prejudice to Article [406(2)] or any specific provision under Title IV (Trade and Trade-related Matters) of this Agreement, the Parties may agree, in writing, to amend this Agreement.
+An amendment shall enter into force on the date of receipt of the later of the Parties’ notifications that they have completed their internal procedures, or on such date as the Parties may agree.]

 .